sebastiancarlos/cl-yasboi/README.md

 ## Automated Testing (Makefile)

-Similarly as the above automatic build, you can run the test suite utomatically by running `make test`.
+Similar to the automated build above, you can also run the test suite automatically with `make test`.

-At this point, I would like to clarify a design decision: Our Makefile orchestration consists of a:
+At this point, I would like to clarify a design decision.
+Our Makefile orchestration consists of:
-- A minial `Makefile` for standard interface.
+- A minimal `Makefile` for standard interface,
-- A series of `.bash` for system logic, abstracting some common operations.
+- a series of `.bash` scripts for system logic, abstracting some common operations, and
-- A series of `.lisp` files to perform the actual work.
+- a series of `.lisp` files to perform the actual Lisp work.

-An alternative which was tested and ultimately declined was to have a minimal `Makefile` but keep the rest of the logic on a single `.lisp` file.
+An alternative which was tested and ultimately discarded was to keep the minimal `Makefile` but move the rest of the logic to a single `.lisp` file.
 This had the advantages of language cohesion and ease of modification.

-However, it turned out that it increased the complexity for several reasons.
+However, it turned out that it increased the complexity for several reasons:
-The most notable of which is that to generate a build, the `lisp` process must exit, which removes the chance of any posterior cleanup unless starting a child Lisp process; And it is my understanding that Bash is better suited to bypass and better handle these platform-specific issues.
+- The most notable of which is that to generate a build, the `lisp` process must exit, which removes the chance of any subsequent cleanup unless starting a nested child Lisp process (the sort of task which is more straightforward from Bash).
+- Also, it was my understanding that Bash is better suited to handle platform-specific concerns succintly.

-For those concerned about the difficulty of modifying the automated orchestration logic, I would put forward two things:
+For those ambivalent about the difficulty of modifying the automated orchestration logic due to the current setup, I would put forward two things:
-- What is here is fine as it is.
-Even if you were developing a library and had little concern for an executable, I would argue that most libraries would benefit of a secondary, minimal executable for discoverability.
+- I believe the current state is fine as it is for most projects.
+Even if you were developing a library and had little concern for an executable, I would argue that most libraries would benefit from having a secondary, minimal executable for better discoverability.
-- And even if you do want to modify the orchestration in any way, I think that you won't have much inconvenience despite the extra files and programming languages involved.
+- And even if you do want to modify the orchestration in any way, I think that you won't have much inconvenience despite the extra files and plurality of languages involved.

 ## Brief Description of Software Used